patdie421/merlin-timeii-prodos-driver/Documentation/howtobuild.md

 The build process, at least for the initial assembly, is relatively lengthy.
 To simplify it, I used a hard drive image that already contained the necessary tools (and many others...).
 Since the source code is modular, only partial assemblies are required once the initial assembly is complete.
 # Source organisation
 The source code is too large to fit in a single file.
 It has therefore been split into several files so that it can be assembled using the linker integrated into **Merlin-8 2.58**.
 Furthermore, the approach also aims to provide code that can be largely used in other projects as "configurable" libraries.
-This has led to an increase in the number of files and the complexity of the source code (I am sorry for that).
+This has led to an increase in the number of files and the complexity of the source code (I am sorry for that, I'm a classic C developper I can't to thins simple).
 ## source code tree
 * The root directory of the source code contains the main files.
 * LIB directory contains the source code for the "unconfigured" libraries.